Global Branding: 9 Top Tips for Going International

 3 – Maintain a Consistent Brand Identity

-While some things about your brand may need to change to adapt to the market in a new country, maintaining brand consistency on a global scale is essential for success.
+While some things about your brand may need to change to adapt to the market in a new country, maintaining brand consistency globally is essential for success.

 Just take a look at global brand powerhouses like Starbucks and Coca-Cola.
 While they might have country-specific colour schemes and flavours, the core of their brand’s identity remains the same.

-So, make sure you grasp the fundamental elements of your unique brand identity, including your visual style, vision statement and brand’s key message.
+So, ensure you grasp the fundamental elements of your unique brand identity, including your visual style, vision statement and brand’s key message.
+Look at Trinetix – Global Digital Partner, to see how branding and UI design can work well together to create a cohesive customer experience on their website.

 4 – Make Sure Your Data is Easily Accessible for Your Team